First Alert Forecast: temps are set to soar, storms may punctuate the weekend

 WILMINGTON, NC (WECT) - Happy Friday!
 Thanks for checking into your First Alert Forecast for the Cape Fear Region.
 In this forecast period, a robust warming trend will precede two storm fronts and associated spikes in rain chances.
 Catch your forecast for the next seven days right here, and be sure to note these highlights...

+Not as chilly at night: Look for clear skies and mild temperatures Friday.
+A light jacket or sweater if your plans take you out and about with 60s and 50s for the evening.
+Lows bottom out in the lower 50s and upper 40s, prior to daybreak.

-Temps are set to soar: For Friday, light southeasterly breezes will encourage afternoon highs to the middle 70s inland and near 70 for the beaches.
-South and southwest winds will become a little healthier Saturday and Sunday for highs mainly in the upper 70s inland and lower 70s for the beaches.
+Temps are set to soar: For Saturday and Sunday, healthy southwesterly breezes will encourage afternoon highs to the middle and upper 70s inland and lower 70 for the beaches.

 Rain chances redevelop next week: Monday, Wednesday, and Thursday, will feature relatively meager 0 to 10% rain odds.
 Tuesday, however, carries 50 to 60% odds for gusty showers.
 Keep abreast of these chances, and any possible adjustments thereof, with your WECT Weather App.
 Enjoy the dryness, meantime!